Azure/azure-powershell/src/Sql/Sql/help/Restore-AzSqlInstanceDatabase.md

 ```

 ## DESCRIPTION
-The **Restore-AzSqlInstanceDatabase** cmdlet restores an instance database from a geo-redundant backup or a point in time in a live database.
+The **Restore-AzSqlInstanceDatabase** cmdlet restores an instance database from a geo-redundant backup, a point in time in a live database, or a long term retention backup.
 The restored database is created as a new instance database.

 ## EXAMPLES